 The United States is building a new embassy in Tallinn to strengthen the U.S.-Estonia relationship.
+The embassy will implement OBO’s mission of providing the most effective facilities for U.S. diplomacy abroad ensuring the United States is safer, stronger, and more prosperous.

-The United States government acquired the site along the Suur-Ameerika from the Government of Estonia on June 20, 2023 for the future U.S. Embassy Tallinn.
+The United States government acquired the site along the Suur-Ameerika from the Government of Estonia on June 20, 2023 for the future new U.S. Embassy Tallinn.
+The embassy will implement OBO’s mission of providing the most effective facilities for U.S. diplomacy abroad ensuring the United States is safer, stronger, and more prosperous.

 Planning & Design

-The planning and design for a new U.S. Embassy in Tallinn, Estonia, is currently underway and is being led by Architect Mark Cavagnaro.
+The planning and design for a new U.S. Embassy in Tallinn, Estonia, is currently underway and is being led by Architect Mark Cavagnero.
 The project is being developed in accordance with the Tallinn General Plan and complies with all zoning requirements, including building height and density standards.

 The Tallinn community has been actively involved in shaping the site plan for the new embassy compound.
 The design of the new embassy will prioritize community stewardship through ample natural light for neighbors, safe street crossings, improved traffic controls, and onsite parking access for embassy visitors.
 The community’s input has been invaluable, and their engagement continues to play a key role in shaping the design.